Weighing the Sun with five photographs: Photographs of the Sun and its distance estimation

 \section{Photographs of the Sun and its distance estimation}

 During 2019, from March to June, five photographs of the Sun were taken from Santiago, Chile.
-The photographs are shown in Fig.~1.
+The photographs are shown in Fig.~\ref{eclipseFig}.
 The used telescope for this experience is a Celestron Nexstar 8SE.
-Its focal lenght is $2032$[mm], and its magnification is \ang{52} with the ocular focal length of $25$[mm].
+Its focal length is $2032$[mm], and its magnification is \ang{52} with the ocular focal length of $25$[mm].
 It was used a Eclipsmart Solar Filter 8” SCT attached to the telescope.
 Also, an Iphone 6 was used to take the photographs attached to the telescope with a NexYZ 3-Axis Universal Smartphone adapter.
-The photographs, taken in several different dates, were used to calculate the distance from Earth to the Sun.
-The only required condition is that the image of Sun is completely inside of the ocular of the telescope.
+The photographs, taken in several different dates, were used to calculate the distance from Earth to Sun.
+The only requirement is that the image of the Sun is completely inside of the ocular of the telescope.
 Once that condition is achieved, the method to calculate the distance is straightforward.

 By using the features of the telescope, and compare them with the images obtained, the physical distances to the observed objects can be inferred.
-The procedure is as follows.
+The procedure is explained below, and it is depicted in Fig.~\ref{figuratelescopesuncal}.
 A given telescope has an ocular focal length $d_o$, a focal length $f$, and an apparent field of view $m$.
 The telescope magnification is determined as $f/d_o$, and the effective ocular angle of the telescope $\phi_T$ can be obtained as

 measured in radians.
-For the telescope used in this work, $d_o=25$[mm], $f=2032$[mm], and $m=$ \ang{52}, giving $\phi_T=0.011165984$.
+For the telescope used in this work, $d_o=25$[mm], $f=2032$[mm], and $m=$ \ang{52}, giving $\phi_T\approx 0.011166$.

-Once $\phi_T$ is determined, one can use it to obtain the aparent ocular angle $\phi_{aS}$ of any object that with an image lying completely inside the ocular size of the telescope, as it is shown in Fig.~\ref{figuratelescopesuncal}(a).
+Once $\phi_T$ is found, it can be used to obtain the aparent ocular angle $\phi_{aS}$ of any object that image is lying completely inside the ocular size of the telescope, as it is shown in Fig.~\ref{figuratelescopesuncal}(a).
 Let us assume that for a given photograph (such as those shown in Fig.~\ref{eclipseFig}) we calculate the effective radius $r_o$ of the ocular and the effective radius $r_{aS}$ of the image (of the Sun in our cases).
-As it is shown in Fig.~\ref{eclipseFig}, those radii can be calculated with GeoGebra software \cite{geogebra} in a scale to convinience, as it is only important their relative magnitude.
-If the two radii are known, then the apparent ocular angle of the image (of the Sun) is given simply by
+As it is shown in Fig.~\ref{eclipseFig}, those radii can be calculated with GeoGebra software \cite{geogebra} using its own scale.
+However, this is not relevant as it is only important their relative magnitude.